IRCAI/X5GON_content_metadata_dataset/README.md

-# Content Metadata Dataset from X5GON project
+# Content Metadata Dataset from X5GON Project
 This repository contains a dataset that has relevant metadata relating to majority of the Open Educational Resources indexed in X5GON project.

 ## Content data